Library Collections and Facilities

 Gunther Alcove; Microform Files.
 Gunther Alcove on the first floor Turpin provides access to CD-ROM and other digital resources.
 Microfilm and microfiche are filed along the back wall, and microform reading equipment is adjacent, including microform printers.

 Christian Education Curriculum Lab.
 Curricular materials such as teachers' guides, workbooks, discussion guides, exercises, and activities are housed in the CE lab on the first floor of Mosher.
-These materials are not cataloged in BIBLOS.
+These materials are not cataloged in WorldCat.

 Faculty and doctoral carrels.
 Four faculty carrels are on Mosher second floor.
 Numerous reserved doctoral carrels are on Mosher second floor and Turpin third floor.